etrainer/irc-bot/README.md

 ###-server

 DNS address of the IRC Server.
-It defaults to irc.freenode.net
+It defaults to irc.freenode.net.

 ###-port

 Port number of the IRC Server.
-It defaults to 6667
+It defaults to 6667.

 ###-channel

 Channel to join.
-It defaults to #python-unregistered
+It defaults to #linux.

 ###-name

 The name to use for the bot.
-It defaults to irc_logger_bot
+It defaults to 'Mandalorian.'

 ###-output